At CAIENF initialization, the the following error messages are received:

 With this in mind, the CAW0PROC member ENF can be used.
 This member does not reference the Datacom database at all.
 You also need to use the following ENF parms:

 With the above ENF parms in place, none of the before mentioned DATACOM messages will be produced.

 This is because a Datacom database will no longer be used.

-Additional information about the use and setup of the ENF database and the necessary parms can be found in the CA Common Services r14.1 Reference Guide.
+Additional information about the use and setup of the ENF database and the necessary parms can be found in the Common Services documentation.